 Did you attend this year’s GBTA convention?
 If so, share any other key insights you discovered by leaving us a comment below.

-Ms. Michel joined Savoya as its Executive Vice President of Marketing Strategy in 2016.
-She writes on company news and on the broader business impact of travel trends on various stakeholders.
+As an industry expert, Ms. Michel writes on company news and on the broader business impact of travel trends on various stakeholders.